InfoSecInnovations/concierge/CONTRIBUTING.md

 - `changes`
 - `stuff`
 - `added Contributions file`
-- `add CONTRIBUTING.md which contains the Contribution Guidelines for Data Concierge.
+- `add CONTRIBUTING.md which contains the Contribution Guidelines for Shabti.
 The file contains a link to the Code of Conduct, guidelines about commit messages with examples of what not to do and what to do.
 Furthermore it explains that members of the public wishing to contribute changes to the project should submit a Pull Request`

 ### Do this